-- Preview Email Newsletter

 WASHINGTON, Sept.
 12 -- Hema-Quebec, a blood service organization in Canada, has issued a public comment letter to the U.S. Department of Health and Human Services Food and Drug Administration (FDA) regarding the agency's draft guidance on testing blood donations for hepatitis B surface antigen (HBsAg).

-The organization, which is responsible for the collection and distribution of over 300,000 blood products annually in Quebec, is advocating for a reconsideration of the continued requirement to more ST
+The organization, which is responsible for the collection and distribution of over 300,000 blood products annually in Quebec, is advocating for a reconsideration of the continued requirement to test Source Plasma donations for HBsAg, a point t more ST

 Human Milk Banking Association of North America Calls for Revisions to FDA Infant Formula Nutrient Guidance (10)